 As a part of the application, you must verify each license you hold using the Nursys license verification system (Nursys).

-If you are licensed in a state that does not participate in Nursys, you will have to pay a fee to that state to verify your license.
-Please contact the state Board you are licensed by and follow their instructions to get proof of your license verification.
+If you are licensed in a state that does not participate in Nursys, please contact the state Board you are licensed by.
+Follow their instructions to get proof of your license verification.